Menopause Joint Pain

 What is menopause-related joint pain?

-Menopausal joint pain is most commonly felt in the knees, shoulders, hands, neck, or elbows and comes in various forms, such as dull aches, spasms, burning pains, or shooting sensations.
+Menopausal joint pain symptoms are most commonly felt in the knees, shoulders, hands, neck, or elbows and come in various forms, such as dull aches, spasms, burning pains, or shooting sensations.
 Joints can also feel stiff, and the discomfort might appear in tendons, muscles, or bones and can be felt anywhere on your body, from the jaw to the toes.
 These symptoms differ from person to person, making your experience unique.

 The correlation between chronic joint pain and the menopause transition